vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ### Metrics Monitoring with Tanzu Observability by Wavefront (Recommended Solution)

-Observability can be significantly enhanced by using [Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability).
-Wavefront is a VMware SaaS system which is used to collect and display metrics and trace data from the full stack platform as well as from applications.
+Using [VMware Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) significantly enhances observability.
+Tanzu Observability is a VMware SaaS application that collects and displays metrics and trace data from the full stack platform, as well as from applications.
 The service provides the ability to create alerts tuned by advanced analytics, assist in the troubleshooting of systems and to understand the impact of running production code.

 **Note:** Ensure that Tanzu Kubernetes clusters have outbound SSL based connectivity to the Internet.

-Wavefront is used to collect data from components in Azure, from Kubernetes, and from applications running within Kubernetes.
+Tanzu Observability collects data from components in Azure, Kubernetes, and applications running within Kubernetes.

-You can configure Wavefront with an array of capabilities.
-We recommend the following plugins for this design:
+You can configure Tanzu Observability with an array of capabilities.
+The following table describes the plugins that we recommend for this design:

 | Plugin | Purpose | Key Metrics | Example Metrics |
 | --- | --- | --- | --- |